List of Volcano Entertainment artists

 Volcano Entertainment began in 1996 as a joint venture with Zoo Entertainment.
-In 1997, after absorbing Zoo and its artists onto the Volcano imprint, it merged with Rowdy Records to become Freeworld Entertainment.
-That arrangement was short-lived and in early 1998 Freeworld Entertainment was bought by the then independent Zomba Group who reestablished the Volcano Entertainment name.
+In 1997, after absorbing Zoo Entertainment and its artists onto the Volcano imprint, it merged with Rowdy Records to become Freeworld Entertainment.
+That arrangement was short-lived and in early 1998 Freeworld Entertainment was bought by the then independent Zomba Group who re-established the Volcano Entertainment name.